-This place is in a really handy spot if you like to get out and about on holiday.
-It’s about a 15-minute walk from the centre of Marmaris, and the beach is roughly the same distance.
-Better still, if you don’t fancy the walk there’s a local bus that’ll get you there in around five minutes.
+The Albatros Apartments are in a really handy spot, about a 25-minute walk from the centre of Marmaris and the beach.
 Closer to the hotel, you’ll find a good choice of shops and restaurants.

 - Children's section of pool

 - Weekly barbecue

 - 2 swimming pools - 1 for each block

 - Pool snack bar

 All apartments have a kitchenette with kettle, 2 electric rings and fridge, shower, air-conditioning in bedroom at a charge, TV with limited English channels, phone, hairdryer, daily maid service, twice weekly towel and linen change, and balcony or terrace.
 1 bedroom apartments sleep up to 4 with twin beds and 2 sofa-beds.
 Some are located in a newly refurbished block across the road.
 2 bedroom apartments sleep up to 6.

 To make booking a holiday at Albatros Apartments in Marmaris easier for you, we provide a range of different payment options.
 To find out if you can book Albatros Apartments with a low deposit holiday option, please click the "Price and Availability" button above.